Zuora CPQ vs. Salesforce CPQ

 Compare Zuora CPQ and Salesforce CPQ

-CPQ software helps companies streamline their sales processes by automating the process of configuring quotes and contracts for customers.
-Salesforce CPQ and Zuora CPQ are two competitors in the market, offering comprehensive packages to simplify and automate the complex processes of quoting, configuring, and pricing products.
+CPQ software streamlines sales operations by automating the configure-price-quote process and generating compliant contracts and accurate proposals.
+Salesforce CPQ and Zuora CPQ are competitors in the market, offering comprehensive solutions to simplify the sales process.

-Zuora CPQ is a complete subscription management platform that helps subscription-based businesses manage their recurring billing, even for the most complex product bundles.
-It also provides powerful product configuration capabilities, allowing customers to quickly configure and price products for quotes and contracts for new subscribers and customers.
+Zuora CPQ is a managed package for Salesforce.
+It enables efficient quoting of subscriptions, products, services, and bundles.
+It manages recurring billing, even for the most complex product bundles.
+It also provides powerful product configuration capabilities, allowing customers to quickly configure and price products for quotes and contracts for new and existing subscribers.

-Zuora also offers a connector for Salesforce CPQ, which allows users to seamlessly link their subscription billing backend with the frontend of your CPQ.
-This powerful integration will automate and streamline the contract and quote processes so that sales teams can create accurate subscriptions without extra effort.
+Zuora also offers a connector for Salesforce CPQ, which allows users to seamlessly link their subscription billing backend with the front end of your CPQ.
+This powerful integration will automate and streamline the contract and quote processes so sales teams can create accurate subscriptions without extra effort.

 Product Overview